Cristian Ledesma (footballer, born 1982): Lazio

-In July 2006, after suffering another relegation, Ledesma signed a four-year deal with Lazio, for a €5.3 million fee.
+In July 2006, after suffering another relegation, Ledesma signed a four-year deal with Lazio for a €5.3 million fee.
 He made his debut for the club on 19 August 2006, starting in a 4–0 Coppa Italia home routing of Rende.

 During his first season in the capital, Ledesma established himself as a key player despite a difficult start.
-His first moment of magic came in the December 2006 Derby della Capitale against historical rivals AS Roma, when he scored a strike from 25 metres out.
-He continued this good form until the end of the season, by which time Lazio had qualified for the UEFA Champions League.
-He successively served as vice-captain, and was a protagonist in Lazio's winning Coppa Italia 2008–09 campaign.
+His first moment of magic came in December 2006 during a Derby della Capitale against historical rivals AS Roma, when he scored a strike from 25 metres out.
+He continued this good form until the end of the season when Lazio qualified for the UEFA Champions League.
+He successively served as vice-captain and was a protagonist in Lazio's winning Coppa Italia 2008–09 campaign.

-In July 2009, with his contract set to expire in the following year, Ledesma was excluded from the first team due to disagreements with club chairman Claudio Lotito and did not play any competitive games during the whole first half of the 2009–10 season.
+In July 2009, with his contract set to expire the following year, Ledesma was excluded from the first team due to disagreements with club chairman Claudio Lotito and did not play any competitive games during the whole first half of the 2009–10 season.
 This led the player to formally ask the Lega Calcio arbitration committee for a contract termination due to violation of its terms, only a few weeks after teammate Goran Pandev had taken the same exact action.

-This was however turned down on 26 January 2010 on the grounds that Ledesma was occasionally involved in first-team activities.
+This was, however, turned down on 26 January 2010 on the grounds that Ledesma was occasionally involved in first-team activities.
 After being linked with a move to Internazionale, he ultimately stayed at Lazio and, immediately after the replacement of head coach Davide Ballardini with veteran manager Edoardo Reja, he made his 2009–10 season debut on 14 February, being featured in the starting lineup in a 2–0 win at Parma.
-Since his return on the pitch, Ledesma immediately established himself back into being a key player for the biancazzurri.
+Since his return to the pitch, Ledesma immediately established himself back into being a key player for the biancazzurri.

 On 23 August 2010, Ledesma signed a new contract with Lazio, extending his link until 2015.
 In his 2010–11 campaign, he was one of the protagonists of Lazio's surprising start that led the Rome club to even top the Serie A table for a few weeks between October and November.
-Lazio ended their 2011–12 season campaign qualifying once again for Europa League and only just missing out to Udinese by goal difference in a Champions League spot.
+Lazio ended their 2011–12 season campaign qualifying once again for the Europa League and only just missing out on Udinese by a goal difference in a Champions League spot.

-On 1 July 2015 Ledesma was released, after not having his contract renewed.
+On 1 July 2015, Ledesma was released after not having his contract renewed.
 He appeared in 318 matches and scored 14 goals for Lazio, being honoured by the club after his departure.

 Santos

-On 28 August 2015 Ledesma agreed to a contract with Brazilian club Santos.
+On 28 August 2015, Ledesma agreed to a contract with Brazilian club Santos.
 He made his debut for the club on 18 October, coming on as a second-half substitute for Renato in a 3–1 home win against Goiás.

 On 6 January 2016, after being rarely used, Ledesma rescinded his contract.